musikid/pjdfstest/book/src/getting-started.md

 The test suite is as file system agnostic as possible and tries to comply with the POSIX specification.

-Its behavior can be modified with a configuration file.
-By default, only tests for syscalls which must be available on every POSIX system are ran.
+Typically, tests which make use of non-POSIX features are opt-in and only tests for syscalls which must be available on every POSIX system are ran.
 It can be configured with the configuration file, by specifying additional features supported by the file system/operating system.